judithmichael/MDE-and-Visual-Impairments/README.md

 This is the complementary repository of our article.
+You can find more information about:

 * [The selected studies](SelectedPrimaryStudies.md)
 * [What visual impairments were addressed](VisualImpairments.md)